-Racial Justice Institute
+Racial Justice Institute 2023 Application Information

-2022 Application Information

-The Racial Justice Institute is a groundbreaking national leadership program, grounded in a commitment to raceequity as an integral and essential part of anti-poverty advocacy.
-Following seven months of intensive training, RJI Fellows join a national network of alumni who are advancing race equity throughout the country.
+Join us for the 2023 Racial Justice Institute, and be a part of the 10th anniversary class.
+The Racial Justice Institute is a groundbreaking leadership program for anti-poverty advocates.
+After seven months of intensive training, RJI Fellows join a national network of alumni advancing race equity in their communities.